clincha-org/proxmox-api/README.md

 1. The `comment` attribute is set to "test" in the `Network` object and sent to the API.
 2. The API will return the `Network` object with the `comment` attribute set to "test".
-3. The `comment` attribute is set to "" in the `Network` object and sent to the API.
+3. The `comment` attribute is not set (`nil`) in the `Network` object and sent to the API.
-4. The API will return the `Network` object with the `comment` attribute set to "".
+4. The API will return the `Network` object with the `comment` attribute set to "test".
-5. The `comment` attribute is not set (`nil`) in the `Network` object and sent to the API.
+5. The `comment` attribute is set to "" in the `Network` object and sent to the API.
 6. The API will return the `Network` object with the `comment` attribute set to "".

-This example assumes that we are using a pointer for the comment attribute.
-If we do not use a pointer, then we do not need to worry about the `nil` value.
+For attributes like these, we use a pointer, so we can differentiate between the zero value and `nil`.
 ```text
 "test" --> create --> "test"
 "test" <-- read <-- "test"